 Around 46% of respondents state that finding office files is difficult and time-consuming.

-84% of respondents said they would be required to recreate an existing document due to a lack of access to the original.
+84% of respondents said they had to recreate an existing document because they did not have access to the original.

 Document Management Issues